Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 - I used the code listed on this site to push the card button down to the bottom of the card.
 [Stack Overflow](https://stackoverflow.com/questions/48406628/bootstrap-align-button-to-the-bottom-of-card)

-- Throughout the build I had an issue with there being whitespace down the right hand side of my pages.
+- Throughout the build I had an issue with there being whitespace down the right-hand side of my pages.
 The issue wasn't immediately obvious, until I created boxes around every element; which highlighted some divs were wider than the remainder of the page.
  This was a useful method to visualise the interaction of all page elements.
 [Stack Overflow](https://stackoverflow.com/questions/46630191/white-space-on-right-side-of-page/46630298)

 - I struggled to achieve fully responsive and fixed height images for my portfolio cards.
 In fact I'm not sure this is possible to achieve without changing aspect ratios so I resorted to the "image-fluid" class from [Bootstrap - images](https://getbootstrap.com/docs/4.0/content/images/).
 Equalising the image height might be something which I add to the "Features left to implement" section but realise there are compromises in play here.
 ______

-## **Deployment**
+## **Deployment** <a name="deployment"></a>

 ### **GitHub Pages**
 The project was deployed to GitHub Pages using the following steps...